This is the multi-page printable view of this section. Click here to print.

 bazel-exclude-targets ENDOR_SCAN_BAZEL_EXCLUDE_TARGETS Set this variable to exclude a list of Bazel targets included in a provided Bazel query.

-bazel-include-targets ENDOR_SCAN_AS_INCLUDE_TARGETS Set this variable to perform a scan on a list of targets using Bazel.
+bazel-include-targets ENDOR_SCAN_AS_INCLUDE_TARGETS Set this variable to scan a list of targets using Bazel.
 Only the specified list of targets are scanned.
-If you do not specify bazel-include-targets, you must use identify targets using bazel-targets-query.
+If you do not specify bazel-include-targets, you must identify targets using bazel-targets-query.
 If you specify targets, then the results from bazel-targets-query are ignored.

 bazel-targets-query ENDOR_SCAN_BAZEL_TARGETS Set this variable to query for a list of Bazel targets to include in a scan.